KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-faucet.md

-# Smart Contract: Faucet
+# Contract Module: Faucet

-The `faucet` Crypto Conditions smart contract enables anyone to set up and operate an on-chain faucet.
+The `faucet` module enables anyone to fund an on-chain faucet on any chain which has contracts [enabled](../installations/asset-chain-parameters.html#summary-of-ac-cc).

-There may only be one `faucet` contract per asset chain.
+There is only one on-chain `faucet` per asset chain.

-For any faucet, there is a public address to which anyone can send their funds to support the faucet.
+For any chain, there is a Faucet which can be funded by any one.

-A `faucet` rpc call can be executed by anyone on the asset chain, as long as their public address satisfies a few constraints: the user's pubkey and address must have no history of funds or transactions, and an address can claim faucet funds only once.

-The [`faucetget`](../cryptoconditions/cc-faucet.html#faucetget) is the rpc call that executes the `faucet` contract, and the rpc call requires the user to perform a small PoW calculation.
-This deters leechers.
+To receive funds from a `faucet`, the [`faucetget`](../cryptoconditions/cc-faucet.html#faucetget) RPC can be executed by anyone on the asset chain, as long as their public address satisfies a few constraints: their node's pubkey ( and the corresponding address) must have no history of funds or transactions, and an address can claim faucet funds only once on a chain; the call also requires the node to perform a small PoW calculation to deter leechers.

-When called, `faucet` sends 0.1 coins to the indicated address, and requires about 30 seconds of CPU time.
+When `faucetget` is executed, the on-chain `faucet` sends 0.1 coins to the address that corresponds to the node's pubkey; it requires about 30 seconds of CPU time.

 ## faucetaddress

 **faucetaddress [pubkey]**

-The `faucetaddress` method returns the CC address information for the requested pubkey.
+The `faucetaddress` method returns the CC address information for the specified pubkey.
 If no pubkey is provided, the method returns information for the pubkey used to launch the daemon.

 ### Arguments: